Skip to main content

 Frequently Asked Questions

-BMW BANK OF NORTH AMERICA has a Bank Health Score of A (92/100).
+Bmw Bank of North America has a Bank Health Score of A (92/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 15.20%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-BMW BANK OF NORTH AMERICA holds $12.1B in total assets and $7.7B in total deposits.
-It is located in SALT LAKE CITY, UTAH (FDIC Certificate #35141).
+Bmw Bank of North America holds $12.1B in total assets and $7.7B in total deposits.
+It is headquartered in Salt Lake City, Utah (FDIC Certificate #35141).

-BMW BANK OF NORTH AMERICA has a Tier 1 capital ratio of 15.20%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.17%, and the return on assets is 2.87%.
+Bmw Bank of North America has a Tier 1 capital ratio of 15.20%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.17%, and the return on assets is 2.87%.

 Yes.
-BMW BANK OF NORTH AMERICA is FDIC-insured (Certificate #35141).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Bmw Bank of North America is FDIC-insured (Certificate #35141).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: